pfdubois/BridgeBidding/source/CompetingSuit.rst

 .. index:: minimax

 Minimax is an optional style of bidding Michaels and Unusual 2N.
-If you are playing minimax, it means you use these bids only with a maximum or a minimum; with a medium hand you bid the higher-ranked suit, hoping to show the other later.
+If you are playing minimax style, it means you use these bids only with a maximum or a minimum; with a medium hand you bid the higher-ranked suit, hoping to show the other later.